uc-python/intro-python-datasci/README.md

 ### Agenda

-***Due to the Coronavirus pandemic, this workshop offering will be 100% virutal and span 4 half-days.***
+***Due to the Coronavirus pandemic, this workshop offering will be 100% virtual and span 4 half-days.***

 **Day 1**